MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 The other `rst` files are examples of pages you might want to have (from CookieCutter).
 Any time you want to make a new page, you can create a file with an `.rst` extension.

-To build your documentation as html, type
+To build your documentation as HTML, type

 ~~~
 $ make html